endorpheus/passwordgen/docs/README_CLI.md

   -m           Don't enforce minimum character types -a           Alphanumeric only (same as -s)
   -h           Show this help message
+  -n           No password strength quality meter (this can be helpful for external scripting)
 ```

 ## Examples